microplastics-field-manual/microplastics-field-manual.github.io/pages/07-pre-survey-preparations-and-field-procedures.md

 &nbsp;&nbsp; **Strengths**

-- Careful control over sampling design means that robust sampling principles such as stratification, randomisation, replication and adequate sampling power can be built in at the design phase,
+- &nbsp;&nbsp; Careful control over sampling design means that robust sampling principles such as stratification, randomisation, replication and adequate sampling power can be built in at the design phase,
 - Allows for standardisation and comparability,
 - Often larger sample sizes, i.e., can assess multiple individuals of a population at any given sampling time,
 - Can assess how representative the sample is of the wider population,
 - Suitable for long-term monitoring to understand trends in microplastic concentrations, and
 - Ideal for differentiating any observed trends.

-**Weaknesses**
+&nbsp;&nbsp; **Weaknesses**

 - Often inappropriate for studies involving whole-organism examination, such as the necropsy of vertebrates (except for fish harvested for human consumption) due to the ethical and legislative hurdles of collecting/harming/disturbing these species for a research purpose,
 - Not suited to the investigation of threatened or endangered species in the event biota is sacrificed, and
 - Sampling to achieve adequate replication likely to be resource intensive.

 #### Opportunistic sampling approaches: